• Disease Overview

 Treatment

-After surgery to remove type I PPB, some physicians recommend use of chemotherapy to attempt to remove any remaining small collections of malignant cells; some physicians recommend watchful waiting.
+After surgery to remove type I PPB, some physicians recommend chemotherapy to attempt to remove any remaining small collections of malignant cells; some physicians recommend watchful waiting.
 Whether chemotherapy or observation is chosen depends on very specific factors for each individual child.
 Radiation therapy is not used for type I PPB.
 If type I PPB recurs in a child as type II or type III PPB, then the treatments for types II and III disease must be used.

 Type II and III PPB are both serious (aggressive) malignancies.
-Surgery is the first step in treatment but sometimes due to the size and location of the tumor, only biopsy can be performed.
+Surgery is the first step in treatment but sometimes due to the size and location of the tumor, only a biopsy can be performed.
 In these situations, chemotherapy is given to shrink the remaining tumor and remove the malignant cells left behind after surgery.
 Sometimes radiation therapy is also used.
 All children with type II or III PPB require additional treatment after tumor removal.

 The medications usually used for treatment of PPB are the same or similar to drugs used for more common childhood cancers.
 Even though PPB is rare, pediatric cancer specialists have experience using these drugs.
 Their use in children with PPB is guided by their use in other children.

-Another possible therapy for PPB is high dose chemotherapy followed by autologous stem cell transplantation.
+Another possible therapy for PPB is high-dose chemotherapy followed by autologous stem cell transplantation.
 This overall approach may be useful in cases where PPB has not been eliminated by more standard therapy.

 When standard treatments are not successful at eliminating PPB other therapies are often tried.
-Research is ongoing to find more effective therapies for PPB
+Research is ongoing to find more effective therapies for PPB.

 • < Previous section